paulscherrerinstitute/ecmccfg/examples/test/mbbx_records/README.md

 $ caput IOC_TEST:longout 10
 ```

-For some reason this will not work (without pv-field):
+Note: For some reason this will not work (without pv-field):
 ```
-$ caput IOC_TEST:mbboDirect 0
+$ caput IOC_TEST:mbboDirect 10
 ```
-Probbaly have something todo with the asyn mask.
-The better to use:
+however this will work:
 ```
 $ caput IOC_TEST:longout 10
 ```

+Note: The mbbi, mbbo records can only handle values in the range 0..15

 ## asynMask
-Need more tests..
+All these tests were performed with a mask of 0xFFFFFFF (32bits).
+Need more tests with different masks to see that it works properly.